Windows icons locations. Where are the default icons stored?

 How to use the icons stored inside a DLL file

 Icons stored inside DLL files cannot be copied and saved elsewhere, at least not unless you use a special app that can extract icons from DLL files.
-However, you can set any icon stored inside such a file as the icon used by a folder, a library, or a shortcut.
+However, you can set any icon stored inside such a file as the icon used by a folder, library, or shortcut.
 If you need guidance on how to change the icons associated with your shortcuts, this tutorial helps: How to change a shortcut icon in Windows 11 and Windows 10.
-Just copy and paste the path we provided for the DLL that interests you in the field named “Look for icons in this file.”
+Just copy and paste the path I provided for the DLL that interests you in the field named “Look for icons in this file.”

 Change the icon of a shortcut